HigherOrderCO/Kind/DOCUMENTATION.md

 Because `true` is a `Bool`, but the `main` expression expects a `String`.

 Since Formality is a proof language, a type can be seen a theorems and well-typed term can be seen its proof.

+**Note: This is currently only true for terminating expressions.
+Nontermination allows for inconsistency, meaning nonterminating expressions can be used to prove any result.
+We are in the process of implementing a termination checker to detect such cases.**

 For example, this is a proof that `"cat" == "cat"`: